to THE MAIN WEBSITE

 what to do if it rains

 We’ll check in the week of your engagement session to confirm the time & location we’re meeting and the weather.
 Let us know what works best for the two of you - but if the weather looks like it won’t be great, we typically try to make the call at least 12 hours in advance.
 If you cannot reschedule, we have clear umbrellas that we keep in the car in the case that it rains.
-You will see one of our rainy engagement sessions to the left of this text.
+You will see some of our amazing rainy engagement sessions.
 Still beautiful, right?